-Based upon the results from Stages 2a and 2b of the code Austral has been able to develop a series of predictive statements.
+These studies, combined with the results from Step 2a of the Code, make it possible to develop a series of predictive statements.
 These indicate the type and character of Aboriginal cultural heritage sites that are likely to exist within the study area and where they are more likely to be located.
 These predictive statements indicate that: